 - Warm the chocolate for 30 seconds at a time, removing and stirring the bowl in between.
 Chocolate can retain its shape, even when cooked, which is why it’s important to stir so frequently to distribute the temperature throughout the chocolate.

-One last tipIf you didn’t remove the chocolate from the heat on time, the best way save it is to emulsify it by adding a bit of butter or shortening.
+One last tipIf you didn’t remove the chocolate from the heat on time, the best way save it is to emulsify it by adding a bit of butter, cocoa butter, or other shortening.
 Add just a little at a time and stir completely; don’t exceed more than 1 tbsp of butter per 170g of chocolate.
 Warm cream can also be used, just ensure that the butter or cream are warm, not hot or cold.
 Cold liquid only worsens the problem.

 Emulsified chocolate should only be used for recipes, sauces, batters, or frosting.
 The additional ingredients make it difficult to use for coating candy or cookies.